 After only a year of cohabiting together, the couple went to Los Angeles City Hall and attempted to register for a marriage license.
 Although their endeavor was met with little success, Pamela Courson ended up adopting Jim’s last name of Morrison further down the road in their relationship.

 From the beginning their relationship was tumultuous.
 It was comprised of loud arguments, violence, and repeated acts of infidelity from both parties.
-There is one well-known instance which signifies the severity of some of their exchanges.
-After punching Jim due to an argument, Pam locked herself in a room which Jim then proceeded to set fire to.
+There is one well-known instance that signifies the severity of some of their exchanges.
+After punching Jim due to an argument, Pam locked herself in a room to which Jim then proceeded to set fire to.
 Pam narrowly escaped.

 In spite of their tormented relationship, the couple was always able to reconcile.
 On the other side of the spectrum, Pamela Courson and Jim Morrison enjoyed a very passionate and romantic relationship.
 The pair traveled frequently and even spoke of one day having their own children.